MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/Azure-Synapse-Link-view-in-Fabric.md

 :::image type="content" source="media/fabric/azure-synapse-link-two-experiences.png" alt-text="Azure Synapse link with Dataverse data in Microsoft Fabric" lightbox="media/fabric/azure-synapse-link-two-experiences.png":::

 [Microsoft OneLake](/fabric/onelake/onelake-overview), a Data lake built into Fabric, helps to eliminate data silos.
 Combine data from your applications and devices—web sites, mobile apps, sensors, and signals from your warehouse and factories—with data from your business processes in Dynamics 365—sales, cases, inventory, and orders—to predict potential delays or shortages that affect keeping your promises to customers.
-OneLake shortcuts enable you to work with data without making multiple copies.
+Dataverse creates shortcuts to OneLake which enables you to work with data without making multiple copies.

 Dataverse also generates an enterprise-ready [Synapse Lakehouse and SQL endpoint](/fabric/data-engineering/lakehouse-overview) and a Power BI dataset for your PowerApps and Dynamics 365 data.
 This makes it easier for Data analysts, Data engineers and Database admins to combine Business data with data already present in OneLake using Spark, Python, or SQL.
 As data gets updated, changes are reflected in Lakehouse automatically.